Lake-Sunapee-Protective-Association/nh-des-dam-data/README.md

 # nh-des-dam-data

 This repository employs GitHub Actions to automatically submit the HTML form and retrieve lake level data from the NH DES Dam Bureau data for Lake Sunapee on a daily basis.
 The GH Action runs daily and is on a one day time lag.
 The script also collates data with the historical record back to Jan 2020.
 All data are considered preliminary, per the NHDES website.
+Additionally, there is a data file containing historical data in the same format from April 2010-Decemeber 2019.

 The repository is managed by B. Steele (steeleb@caryinstitute.org).